 It’s a much more interesting book than I thought it would be, even if you’re not a follower of baseball like me.
 Granted, there are some points in the book which are hard to follow.
 I don’t know the technical terminology of the sport, so it was hard to understand what everything meant, but it was still a good read.

 Even if the book is focused on baseball, Moneyball is much more than that.
 It’s a look at how views can become entrenched over time and how any opposition to them, no matter how valid, can be ridiculed by those who deem themselves to be protectors of ‘traditions’ of the field in question.

-Michael Lewis is one of my favourite authors.
+Michael Lewis is an interesting writer.
 I enjoyed reading Flash Boys and The Fifth Risk, so I had no doubts I’d enjoy Moneyball despite the subject matter.
 Lewis has an innate ability to make a topic accessible to the reader even if they are unfamiliar with it.

 I learnt a lot from this book and most of it wasn’t about baseball but how the human psyche works and our aversion to change and disruption.